-On the shortest road route from Perth, capital of Western Australia, to Albany on the state's Rainbow Coast, it would take nearly five hours to cover the 417-kilometre distance via the Albany Highway.
+On the shortest road route from Perth, the capital of Western Australia, to Albany on the state's Rainbow Coast, it would take nearly five hours to cover the 417-kilometer distance via the Albany Highway.

-This is the inland route which bypasses the coastal cities and towns of southwestern Western Australia, and the visiting traveler may prefer the longer routes which take in Fremantle, Rockingham, Mandurrah, Bunbury, Margaret River and Augusta.
+This is the inland route which bypasses the coastal cities and towns of southwestern Western Australia, and the visiting traveler may prefer the longer routes which take in Fremantle, Rockingham, Mandurah, Bunbury, Margaret River, and Augusta.

-The Fremantle visitor centre (telephone 618-9431-7878) is in Kings Square at the corner of William and Adelaide Sts.
+The Fremantle visitor center is in Kings Square at the corner of William and Adelaide Sts.

-The city of Rockingham, fewer than 50 kilometres south of Perth, is often considered the southernmost border of the greater Perth metropolitan area.
+The city of Rockingham, fewer than 50 kilometers (31 miles) south of Perth, is often considered the southernmost border of the greater Perth metropolitan area.

-Fine beaches, a variety of watersports and environmental parks contribute to make Rockingham a Perth "suburban" holiday and daytrip destination.
-Water activities that may interest you include snorkeling, sailing and surfing.
+Fine beaches, a variety of watersports and environmental parks contribute to making Rockingham a Perth "suburban" holiday and day trip destination.
+Water activities that may interest you include snorkeling, sailing, and surfing.

 Dolphin watch cruises get you close to the dolphins off the Rockingham coast.
 Take a ferry to nearby Penguin Island, home to more than 1200 little penguins.

-Mandurah, south of Rockingham on the Old Coast Rd, is some 72 kilometres from Perth.
+Mandurah, south of Rockingham on the Old Coast Rd, is some 72 kilometers (44 miles) from Perth.
 It is Western Australia's second largest city.